isomerpages/pmo-nccs/_singapores-climate-action/Singapore's Climate Targets/Singapore's Emissions Profile.md

 ---
 ### SINGAPORE'S EMISSIONS PROFILE

 Climate change is a global challenge that requires a global response.
-Despite the [unique challenges and constraints](/singapores-climate-action/overview/national-circumstances) we face as a dense built-up city-state with no hinterland and limited resources, we are committed to doing our part in the global fight against climate change.
+Despite the [unique challenges and constraints](/singapores-climate-action/overview/national-circumstances) Singapore faces as a dense built-up city-state with no hinterland and limited resources, we are committed to doing our part in the global fight against climate change.

 Historically, our strategic position along the East-West trade routes has made Singapore a natural location for oil storage and refining facilities serving the region.
 Building on our position as a key regional port, the refining and petrochemical sector helps create synergies and is part of a business supply network in Southeast Asia, the Western Pacific, South Asia and Australasia.
 Although the refining and petrochemical sector remains a significant proportion of our total carbon emissions, we are taking steps to reduce [taking steps to reduce industry emissions](/singapores-climate-action/mitigation-efforts/industry/).